suryasuresh91/Lexical-Complexity-Prediction/README.md

 * Our model for lexical complexity prediction can also be run following the instructions in [this](https://colab.research.google.com/drive/1eOBl3uR874tt3IMQKEXPIRNCMdRmcCsy#scrollTo=LoMP9ehkCncl) Colab Notebook

 ## Experiments
-* we expreimented the task usign transformer model in [this](./https://colab.research.google.com/drive/1t2A-O-XJJ-V2vtPDFZzyU0IyP4Frr4Nt#scrollTo=TxryALeh_G0e&uniqifier=5)
+* we expreimented the task using BERT transformer model in [this](./https://colab.research.google.com/drive/1t2A-O-XJJ-V2vtPDFZzyU0IyP4Frr4Nt#scrollTo=TxryALeh_G0e&uniqifier=5) Colab Notebook